Mega Adventure Park: MegaClimb

+MegaClimb is an obstacle course consisting of three levels of aerial ropes installed around eucalyptus trees 15 m high.
+Participants are provided with full-body harnesses and are connected to continuous belaying systems.
+The course has 12 obstacles per level, and includes confidence gaps, horizontal ladders and mini flying foxes.

 MegaJump

 MegaJump is a simulated parachute jump.
 The sensation of a free fall can be experienced by jumping off the tower which is connected to a power fan descender that ensures a soft and safe landing.

 MegaBounce

 MegaBounce is based on a simple trampoline with the added feature of a system of elastic bands that allows participants to make higher-than-normal jumps safely – they can "bounce" up to 10 m into the air.